LightSystem/documentation/content/applications/hr/fleet/service.rst

   :guilabel:`Vehicle` is selected, the units of measure is populated.
 This comes from the vehicle form.
 To change from kilometers to miles, or vice versa, click the :guilabel:`External Link` button next to the vehicle selected in the :guilabel:`Vehicle` field.
-Change the unit of measure, then click :guilabel:`Save`. the unit of measure will be updated in the :guilabel:`Odometer Value` field.
+Change the unit of measure, then click :guilabel:`Save`.
+The unit of measure is updated in the :guilabel:`Odometer Value` field.
 - :guilabel:`Notes`: enter any notes for the repair in the notes tab at the bottom of the service form.